Skip to main content

 D

-Rarely produces cones in the dwarf form.
-The straight species releases pollen from small male strobili in May, with upright purple-green female cones 1.5–3 inches (4–8 cm) maturing August–September and disintegrating on the tree.
-'Nana' is grown entirely for its foliage form and fragrance.
+Cone production is rare in the dwarf form.
+The species releases pollen from small male strobili in May; upright female cones 1.5-3 inches (4-8 cm), purple-green when young, mature in August-September and disintegrate on the tree.
+'Nana' is grown for its foliage form and fragrance.

 Detailed Descriptions